Bralon Addison: College career

 As a true freshman at Oregon in 2012, Addison played in all 13 games and had 22 receptions for 243 yards.
 As a sophomore in 2013, Addison started 11 of 13 games, recording 61 receptions for 890 yards and seven touchdowns.
 He also returned two punt returns for touchdowns.
 Addison missed 2014 due to a torn ACL suffered during spring practice.
 He came close to playing in the 2015 College Football Playoff National Championship, but was not completely healed in time for the game.
 Addison returned from the injury to play in all 13 games in 2015.
 He finished with 63 receptions for 804 yards, 10 receiving touchdowns, two rushing touchdowns and one punt return touchdown.
-After the season, he entered the 2016 NFL Draft.
+After the season, he entered the 2016 NFL draft.

 Professional career

 Denver Broncos

-After going undrafted in the 2016 NFL Draft, Addison was signed by the Denver Broncos.
+After going undrafted in the 2016 NFL draft, Addison was signed by the Denver Broncos.
 On August 30, 2016, Addison was waived by the Broncos during roster cuts.

 Chicago Bears

-On December 5, 2016, Addison was signed to the Bears' practice squad.
+On December 5, 2016, Addison was signed to the Chicago Bears' practice squad.
 He was promoted to the active roster on December 20, 2016.
 On May 1, 2017, Addison was waived by the Bears.